HeliosCollins/universe-sandbox/progress-status.md

   - Test state persistence
   - Add URL sharing capabilities with lz-string compression

+### Performance Optimization

+- [ ] Implement spatial partitioning for collision and force systems
+  - Replace naive O(n²) checks with spatial grid or quadtree
+  - Optimize for large numbers of entities
+  - Add grid visualization option for debugging

 ## Next Steps

-The next priority is to implement the save/load functionality to allow users to save their simulations and share them.
-Following that, we can focus on polish items such as drag-to-select, undo/redo, and heatmap visualizations.
+1. Implement save/load functionality to allow users to save and share simulations
+2. Add spatial partitioning for better performance with many entities
+3. Add more component types (Wander, Flocking behavior, etc.)
+4. Improve selection controls (multi-select, delete selected)
+5. Add visual enhancements (heat-map visualization, trail effects)

 ## Notes

+- The new icon-based toolbar with tooltips provides a cleaner, more intuitive interface
-- The new node-based architecture makes it easier to add new component types and behaviors
+- The node-based architecture makes it easier to add new component types and behaviors
 - Entities are now created as base nodes and users can add/remove components at runtime
 - Force system now supports multiple force types (radial forces and zone/directional forces)
 - Collision system now prevents entities from passing through obstacles
 - Rule system allows for complex behaviors like destroying followers when they hit obstacles
-- UI components are now functional but may need styling adjustments
 - Path system now supports setting direction for followers, but could be extended with multiple waypoints in the future